neo4jrb/activegraph/docs/Introduction.rst

 If you don't already have a server you can install one with included rake tasks

 Rake tasks and basic server connection are defined in the _neo4j-core gem: https://github.com/neo4jrb/neo4j-core.
-See its documentation (LINK TODO) for more details.
+See `its documentation </RakeTasks>` for more details.

 With the Rake tasks loaded, install Neo4j and start the server: